Interview tips can be the differentiating factor between a successful interview and a missed opportunity.

 1. Practice Common Interview Questions

-2. Demonstrate Your Skills and Successes
+2. Showcase Your Skills & Achievements

 How to Make a Good Impression in an Interview

-3. Good eye contact
+6. Good eye contact

 • Good eye contact is vital as it shows you are confident and are telling the truth.
-If you have difficulty making good eye contact look at their forehead.
+If you have difficulty making good eye contact, look at their forehead.

-4. Have good body posture
+7. Have good body posture

-5. Speech
+8. Speech

-• Studies reveal that in general the people who get hired are those who mix speaking and listening fifty-fifty in the interview.
+• Studies reveal that, in general, the people who get hired are those who mix speaking and listening fifty-fifty in the interview.
 SO DON’T RAMBLE!

-• Studies have also revealed that when it is your turn to speak or answer a question you should not plan on speaking for more than two minutes.
+• Studies have also revealed that when it is your turn to speak or answer a question, you should not plan on speaking for more than two minutes.

 How to Be Punctual and Prepared

-7. Map out the interview location and know where you are going
+9. Map out the interview location and know where you are going

 • Make sure you know where you are going and how long it takes to get there.
 Go online and work out the easiest way to get there, then be sure to add on extra time so you are on time.
 The last thing you want is to arrive late.

-8. What to bring
+10. What to bring

 • Bring a pen and paper to write and an extra copy of your resume.
 Interviewers will appreciate if you come prepared.
 Often, the interviewer is busy and will forget to bring a copy of your resume.